nurularifin83/My-Doc/Ubuntu/How to install JMeter.md

 ## Install Java JDK
-> 1. Open your browser and navigate to this [link](https://www.oracle.com/java/technologies/downloads/?er=221886).
+> 1. Open your browser and navigate to this [link](https://www.geeksforgeeks.org/how-to-install-jdk-in-linux/) and follow that tutorial

-> 3.
+> 2.